-Travel Advice for the Rugby Autumn Internationals at Principality Stadium
+Travel Advice for Guinness Men’s Six Nations Championship at Principality Stadium

-A series of road closures will be put in place for the Autumn International rugby matches at Principality Stadium.
+A series of road closures will be put in place for the Guinness Men’s Six Nations Championship 2026 matches at Principality Stadium.

 The M4 motorway is expected to be very busy due to these rugby matches – so please plan ahead – and avoid the congestion in Cardiff by using the park & ride at the car park by the Vindico Arena on International Drive in the Sports Village – CF11 0JS.